 - Designing De Soto Handout

 We’ll send quick polls and surveys to a wide range of De Soto residents as we work through the strategic plan.
 Join our Pulse Panel here.

 Stay in the Know

 We want to keep you in the loop!
-Sign up here for once-weekly updates from the City on all things De Soto, from festivals to lane closings.
+Sign up here for twice-monthly updates from the City on all things De Soto, from festivals to lane closings.
 The weekly e-newsletter will launch in February.